ostef/jai-fmt/README.md

 Ryu is the only module that gets imported by Fmt.

 # Usage
-Fmt supports arbitrary arguments by using `%` to specify an argument slot.
-When using `%`, the type of the result will be retrieved from the type information of the argument, and the `write_any` function will be used.
-It also supports more complex formatting options using curly braces.
-This is the format of the formatting options:
+Formatting arguments follow this pattern:
 `{[arg_index][:[flags][width][.precision][specifier]]}`
-Everything is optional, meaning `{}` and `{:}` are valid, and they have the same effect as `%`.
+If no specifier is present, the type information of the value is used to decide what to print. `%` can be used instead of empty curly braces.
-For aggregate types (arrays, structs), the formatting options are passed to all the nested members all the way down.
+For aggregate types (arrays, structs), the formatting options are passed to the nested members all the way down.
 > As of now, it is not possible to individually format struct members (we might do that with notes in the future).

 ## Flags: